All Episodes

 I thought it was an awesome idea.

-Um we have, we're gonna, I know a lot of you are either making or in the process of making your own determination as to whether to get the vaccine, not get the vaccine.
+We have, we're going to, I know a lot of you are either making or in the process of making your own determination as to whether to get the vaccine, not get the vaccine.

-The shaming that is that they're trying to do in Washington for senators and congressmen and women, that they're trying to, you know, well, why didn't you get the vaccine?
+For senators and congressmen and women that they're trying to, you know, why didn't you get the vaccine?

 It's none of your business.